Oprah Winfrey: Celebrity interviews

 In 2006, rappers Ludacris, 50 Cent, and Ice Cube criticized Winfrey for what they perceived as an anti-hip hop bias.
 In an interview with GQ magazine, Ludacris said that Winfrey gave him a "hard time" about his lyrics, and edited comments he made during an appearance on her show with the cast of the film Crash.
 He also said that he wasn't initially invited on the show with the rest of the cast.
 Winfrey responded by saying that she is opposed to rap lyrics that "marginalize women," but enjoys some artists, including Kanye West, who appeared on her show.
 She said she spoke with Ludacris backstage after his appearance to explain her position and said she understood that his music was for entertainment purposes, but that some of his listeners might take it literally.
 In September 2008, Winfrey received criticism after Matt Drudge of the Drudge Report reported that Winfrey refused to have Sarah Palin on her show, allegedly because of Winfrey's support for Barack Obama.
 Winfrey denied the report, maintaining that there never was a discussion regarding Palin's appearing on her show.
 She said that after she made public her support for Obama, she decided that she would not let her show be used as a platform for any of the candidates.
 Although Obama appeared twice on her show, those appearances were prior to his declaration as a presidential candidate.
 Winfrey added that Palin would make a fantastic guest and that she would love to have her on the show after the election, which she did on November 18, 2009.

 In 2009, Winfrey was criticized for allowing actress Suzanne Somers to appear on her show to discuss hormone treatments that are not accepted by mainstream medicine.
 Critics have also suggested that Winfrey is not tough enough when questioning celebrity guests or politicians whom she appears to like.
-Lisa de Moraes, a media columnist for The Washington Post, stated: "Oprah doesn't do follow-up questions unless you're an author who's embarrassed her by fabricating portions of a supposed memoir she's plugged for her book club."
+Lisa de Moraes, a media columnist for The Washington Post, stated: "Oprah doesn't do follow-up questions unless you're an author who's embarrassed her by fabricating portions of a supposed memoir she's plugged for her book club", referring to the controversy around James Frey's A Million Little Pieces.

 In 2021, she conducted an interview with Meghan, Duchess of Sussex, and her husband Prince Harry, which was broadcast globally and received international media attention.

+In 2024, ABC aired a new television special titled "AI and the Future of Us: An Oprah Winfrey Special".
+The one-hour show aimed to delve into the impact of artificial intelligence (AI) on daily life.
+It featured interviews with prominent figures from the tech industry, including OpenAI CEO Sam Altman and Bill Gates.